 Why do so many of us find it difficult – if not downright impossible – to say no?
 What is it about saying no that makes us feel guilty or even powerless?

-It gets to be about 10 pm, she’s really off in lala land and an older gentleman who had broken something was admitted and he’s screaming – screaming in pain.
+It gets to be about 10 pm, she’s really off in lala land and an older gentleman who had broken some bones was admitted and he’s screaming – screaming in pain.
 I can feel the color drain out of my face and I’m trying desperately to breathe.
-Just breathe.

 Why did I say yes to this?